BambiMC/fnbgblog/src/content/blog/fnbg-post7.md

 ```

 - Working with double-nested iframes:
-  No proper method available, but problem can be avoided with "real-events" plugin:
+  No proper method available, but problem can be kinda solved with the "real-events" plugin:

 ```typescript
 this.getIframe().find("vorheriger Input").realPress("Tab").realType("HEUREKA");